trondweiseth/EventLog-parser/README.md

 Eventlog-GUI is a tool for parsing logs from EventViewer and assign filter scopes.
 Eventlog cli has the same functions, just runs in powershell cli instead

-To fetch and parse windows event logs from local or remote Computer.
+To fetch and parse windows event logs from remote Computer.
 If the "all" radio button is selected, it will fetch  the last 200 logs of each log type.
 To copy logs from Out-Gridview, select log lines and hit ok or enter.
 It will copy the text to clipboard.